starkat99/half-rs/README.md

 is available—either through instrinsics or targeted assembly—although a nightly Rust toolchain may be required for some hardware.

-This crate provides [`no_std`](https://rust-embedded.github.io/book/intro/no-std.html) support by default so can easily be used in embedded code where a smaller float format is most useful.
+This crate provides [`no_std`](https://rust-embedded.github.io/book/intro/no-std.html) support so can easily be used in embedded code where a smaller float format is most useful.

 *Requires Rust 1.61 or greater.* If you need support for older versions of Rust, use 1.x versions of this crate.